Committed To Personalized Injury Representation

 What will the adjuster consider in evaluating the value of my case?

 The adjuster will consider medical expenses, expenses for medical devices or appliances, lost income, impairment, scarring, disfigurement, loss of wage-earning capacity, the possibility of future medical procedures, and pain and suffering.
 Other considerations include the degree of impact, the defendant’s conduct, the amount of property damage and the type of medical treatment.

 The adjuster wants to take a taped statement.
 What should I do?

-Remember, the adjuster's loyalty is to the insurance company and the insured (the person who caused your injury).
+Remember, the adjuster’s loyalty is to the insurance company and the insured (the person who caused your injury).
 The adjuster will be looking to minimize liability and damages and to protect the insured.
-You should contact an attorney before consenting to giving a statement.
+You should contact an attorney before consenting to give a statement.

 My health insurance company says they have a lien on my claim.
 Does this mean I have to give them back the money I get from the claim?

 It depends on the type of health insurance you have.
 If your employer provides you with health insurance on a self-insured basis, they are protected by Employee Retirement Income Security Act (ERISA), which means they are entitled to reimbursement.
 However, the majority of health insurance plans do not fall under ERISA guidelines and are therefore only protected by language found within the policy.
 This becomes a contractual claim and can many times be defeated or greatly reduced if handled properly.
 My firm deals with these issues on a daily basis and has become quite proficient at handling them to my clients’ advantage.